dynamsoft-docs/barcode-reader-docs/parameters/reference/scale-down-threshold.md

 # ScaleDownThreshold

-`ScaleDownThreshold` is a parameter to specify the threshold for image shrinking.
+`ScaleDownThreshold` defines the threshold for image shrinking.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |